-During the War of Conquest, Aegon the Conqueror pacified the ironborn and outlawed the custom, at least within Westeros, as the ironmen were allowed to prey on the shipping and settlements of the Free Cities and far away places.
+During his Conquest, Aegon the Conqueror pacified the ironborn and outlawed the custom, at least within Westeros, as the ironmen were allowed to prey on the shipping and settlements of the Free Cities and faraway places.
 Those that continue to act in such a manner are said to be keeping to the Old Way.

 Stealing women was made a crime throughout the Seven Kingdoms by Aegon, and reavers were forbidden to prey upon the king's domains, although these prohibitions have only been sporadically enforced by Aegon's successors.
 Thralls are still present on the Iron Islands today.
 Regardless, following the acquisition of primacy on the Iron Islands, the lords of House Greyjoy would not allow reaving close to home.

 Although sporadic attempts have been made by the ironborn to restore the Old Way to the islands (e.g., by Dagon Greyjoy and Balon Greyjoy), all have failed.
 According to Asha Greyjoy, the Old Way served the Iron Islands well back when they were only one small kingdom among many, but Aegon's Conquest, in which the many small kingdoms were united into one large kingdom, put an end to that advantage.

 - A Clash of Kings, Chapter 11, Theon I.

 - The World of Ice & Fire, The Iron Islands.